smpetersgithub/AdvancedSQLPuzzles/Database Tips and Tricks/Advanced SQL Joins/readme.md

 We can classify joins into the following 5 categories:
 1.	**INNER**, **OUTER**, **CROSS**, and **NATURAL** joins are part of the SQL syntax (hence their capitalization) and are used to combine data from two or more tables based upon a filtering or matching criterion.
-2. A **self-join** is used when a table is joined to itself.
+2. A **self join** is used when a table is joined to itself.
 It is useful when a table has a hierarchical structure or when the table has a one-to-many relationship with itself.
 3.	**Semi joins** and **anti joins** look for equality or inequality between two datasets, but have an added benefit of not returning duplicates.
 4.	**Equi joins** and **theta joins** are used to describe if the join is looking for equality, inequality, or a range of values.
 5.	**Nested loop**, **hash**, and **merge sort joins** are types of join algorithms.
 They are used to optimize the performance of a query when joining large tables, based on the table size and the type of data they contain.